nullbyte91/dsa-cpp/README.md

 A queue is a container providing First-In, First-Out (FIFO) access.
 You remove elements in the same order you insert them.
 It's difficult to get to any elements in the middle.
 Usually this goes on top of a deque.
 A priority_queue is a container providing sorted-order access to elements.
 You can insert elements in any order, and then retrieve the "lowest" of these values at any time.
 Priority queues in C++ STL use a heap structure internally, which in turn is basically array-backed; thus, usually this goes on top of a vector.
 See this reference page for more information, including time complexity for each of the operations and links to detailed pages for each of the container types.

+unordered_map vs unordered_set :
+In unordered_set, we have only key, no value, these are mainly used to see presence/absence in a set.
+For example, consider the problem of counting frequencies of individual words.
+We can’t use unordered_set (or set) as we can’t store counts.

+unordered_map vs map :
+map (like set) is an ordered sequence of unique keys whereas in unordered_map key can be stored in any order, so unordered.
+Map is implemented as balanced tree structure that is why it is possible to maintain an order between the elements (by specific tree traversal).
+Time complexity of map operations is O(Log n) while for unordered_set, it is O(1) on average.